Rising interest rates and high levels of corporate debt have lots of investors concerned. Should small businesses be worried?

 - Continue.
 The expense is essential and you must continue to pay for it.
 Payroll taxes would fall into this category.

 - Negotiate.
-The product or service is essential but you might be able to find a way to lower the cost by negotiating with the supplier or by shopping around.
+The product or service is essential but you might be able to find a way to cut costs by negotiating with the supplier or by shopping around.
 Employee benefits, insurance or even some contractors could fall into this category.

 - Eliminate.
 Get rid of the expenditure altogether as soon as possible.
 A variety of expenses can fall into this category.
 Some cuts here will be hard— letting go of an employee, for example— but may be necessary to keep your business afloat.